 Best Hostel in Newquay: Newquay International Backpackers

-This homey hostel is ideally located in Newquay.
-It’s the perfect home away from home for surfers and party animals as its just steps from both the beach and great bars.
+This homey place is one of the best hostels in Newquay.
+It’s the perfect home away from home for surfers and party animals as it’s just steps from both the beach and great bars.
 This hostel has a sauna, a kitchen, a comfortable lounge and a garden with fresh fruit, vegetables and herbs.

 Our pick for the coolest village in Cornwall, Bude is where you can enjoy the best of both worlds.
-As well as its spectacular scenery, Bude offers great shops, delicious restaurants, cosy cafes and plenty of things to see and do.
+As well as its spectacular scenery, Bude offers amazing restaurants, fun shops, cosy cafes and plenty of things to see and do.
 You definitely won’t be bored by making your base in charming Bude.